-A holograph is a handwritten document that is signed by the author.
-The author’s signature is considered to be part of the document and can be used to authenticate the document.
-Holographs are often used in books and publishing to verify the authenticity of a document or manuscript.
+A holograph is a document written by hand and signed by the writer.
+In this context, the signature forms part of the document and can be used to authenticate it.
+When used in books and publishing, it concerns establishing the genuineness of a document or manuscript.

-A holograph is an original manuscript or document that is handwritten by the author.
-The term is derived from the Greek word ὅλος (holos, “whole”) and γραφή (graphē, “writing”).
+A holograph (sometimes spelled “holograph” without the final e) is an original manuscript or document written entirely in handwriting — as opposed to typed or printed out on a computer — and signed by its author.
+The term comes from two Greek words: ὅλος (holos, “whole”) and γραφή (graphē, “writing”).

 An author’s manuscript, for example, could be called a holograph when he sends it off to his publisher or literary agent.
 A holograph manuscript sometimes serves as proof of an author’s creative work; publishers may require one for authors to claim copyright for their works.

 There are certain advantages to submitting a holographic manuscript instead of a typed or printed one.
 A holograph manuscript may, for example, give the reader an insight into the author’s character and writing style since it is written by hand.
 Also, a holograph manuscript is often deemed more reliable when establishing copyright ownership because it is more difficult to forge than a typewritten or printed copy.

 Notwithstanding these benefits, there are also disadvantages associated with submitting a holographic manuscript.
 For instance, because they can be hard to read – which means they may need editing before publication – manuscripts can present problems for authors.

 Holograph has been used for centuries to make beautiful and intricate works of art.
 Artists and publishers use it today to create unique and interactive books/publications.
 This allows readers/users to ‘read’ books in 3D (and) as an experience and interact with characters/scenes within them.
 This tech could change how we read/experience books.